JakeTheRealOne/2048/themes/README.md

 2. The name of the themes is the name of its file:
 #
     \<name\>.dmqu
-3. Each line of a them file represent a tile colors (in order: line 0 = tile 2, line 1 = tile 4 etc.):
+3. Each line of a them file represent a tile colors (in order: line 0 = no tile, line 1 = tile 2 etc.):
 #
     <background_color>, <font_color>
 4. Please follow the csv format to encode the colors (each color separated by ```, ```)